 Posted 9th August 2019

 Diesel and any stored fuel can become contaminated by water from several different causes.
 It is unlikely to be delivered into the tank from the oil distribution supply chain.
-This is due to the monitoring at the refinery and the vast volume that go through the tankers.
-The fuel is regularly tested during the downstream delivery process.
-Thus, avoiding most issues before the tank.
+This is due to the monitoring at the refinery and the vast volume that goes through the tankers.
+The fuel is regularly tested during the downstream delivery process, avoiding most issues before reaching the tank.

 Faulty lids or caps, poorly fitted vent pipes or general damage to the tank fitting cause water to get into tanks.
 The other factor is the diesel composition.
-Since 2011 diesel fuel in the UK has been blended with up to 7% bio-diesel.
-Also known as FAME (Fatty Acid Methyl Esters).
-This blended diesel is hygroscopic and will, therefore, absorb moisture from the surrounding air.
+Since 2011 diesel fuel in the UK has been blended with up to 7% biodiesel, also known as Fatty Acid Methyl Esters (FAME).
+This blended diesel is hygroscopic meaning it absorbs moisture from the surrounding air.

 Temperature changes in the tank between day and night and sunnier days will also allow the formation of condensation in the tank.
 The condensate forms on the sidewalls of the tank, it then runs down into the fuel, collecting at the bottom of the tank.

 These droplets sink to the bottom of the tank collecting in pools along with condensation or other water.
 This is when problems occur.
-As this layer of water increases over time, the level may reach the outlet of the tank.
-Thus, causing severe issues and damage to the machinery resulting in break downs.
+As this layer of water increases over time, the level may reach the outlet of the tank, causing severe issues and damage to machinery resulting in breakdowns.

 Wet diesel allows these close tolerance components to wear quickly and become off-spec.
-Thus, causing sot, incomplete combustion and loss of efficiency & performance.
+Thus, causing soot, incomplete combustion and loss of efficiency and performance.
 This increases fuel consumption and exhaust emissions.